skogsgren2/skogsgren2.github.io/_posts/2021-01-10-williethebadger.md

 The bird will spread its wings \
 To the summer too, with its warmth \

-While a celebration is beyond any communication \
+A celebration is beyond any communication \
-It must be, as the price of the bar was set \
+And it must be, following the bar that was set \
-Repaid in the rhythm of the night \
+To be repaid in the rhythm of the night \
 The madonna struggled to her feet again \

 This circle of myself, reflecting from dawn \